johnbillion/wp_mail/readme.md

 ### Comment is published

+Sent when:

-Sent when a user or visitor submits a comment that gets automatically approved, or when a comment previously held for moderation gets approved.
+* A user or visitor submits a comment that gets automatically approved
+* A comment previously held for moderation gets approved.

+Details:

     To:        Post author
     From:      WordPress <wordpress@host>